 Title: Concise and informative.
 Titles are often used in information-retrieval systems.
-It is better to avoid abbreviations and formula in the title.
-The recommend font and size is Times New Roman 14.
+It is better to avoid abbreviations and formulas in the title.
+The recommended font and size is Times New Roman 14.

 Corresponding author: Clearly indicate who will handle correspondence at all stages of reviewing and publication, and post-publication.
 This responsibility includes answering any future queries about Methodology and Materials.
 Ensure that the e-mail address is given and that contact details are kept up to date by the corresponding author.

 Abstract: Please provide a concise and factual structured abstract.
 The abstract should include background and objective, methods, findings, and conclusion.
 In addition, non-standard or uncommon abbreviations should be avoided, but if essential, they must be defined at their first mention in the abstract itself.